wagaweb/waboot/README.md

 Zones are layout partials that, by default, are rendered blank (or not rendered at all) unless some component is attached to them.

 Components hook to zones with a specific weight.
-Components with lowest weight are rendered before components with higher weight.
+Components with lower weight are rendered before components with higher weight.

 You can move around components by edit their render zone and weight through WordPress dashboard.